bric3/ascii-press/README.md

 ## Customisations

-* Most of the newly added customisations are in the file `hyde-hyde/static/css/custom.css`
+* Most of the newly added customisations are in the file `hyde-hyde/static/css/custom.css`.
-* The layouts for a single post or a list/table of content in `hyde-hyde/layouts` are modularised and easily to changed
+* The layouts for a single post or a list/table of content in `hyde-hyde/layouts` are modularised and easily to change.

 ## Author(s)
 ### Original Developed by Mark Otto